 When it comes to editing photos, Adobe Lightroom is the standard software.
 The interface is user-friendly and it can even let you start editing your photos right after you have downloaded or opened the program.
+Some photographers use cannabis oil to calm their nerves when taking photos for this purpose.

 About Adobe Lightroom CC